-One of the first steps was to secure an appropriate house.
 In May 2002, a condemned house at 2825 West Brown St. was purchased, secured with resources from Milwaukee Habitat for Humanity.
-Just 18 months later, through a partnership with Habitat and the work of many volunteers, a beautifully renovated and refurbished house was dedicated before a gathering of some 100 supporters.
-The house was completely furnished and core staff was hired.
-These included a program administrator/social services coordinator, an addictions counselor, and two house managers (Innkeepers).
-A diverse “working” board of directors was formed and they took on the tasks of telling the Serenity Inns story and raising needed funds.
+Through a partnership with Habitat and the work of many volunteers, a beautifully renovated and completely furnished house was dedicated 18 months later.
+Core staff when Serenity Inns admitted its first resident on Easter Monday, April 12, 2004, included a program administrator/social services coordinator, an addictions counselor, and two overnight house managers, called Innkeepers.
+The diverse and hands-on board of directors took on the tasks of telling the Serenity Inns story and raising needed funds.

-Serenity Inns benefited greatly from an important mentoring relationship with Samaritan Inns – a program of recovery through transitional living within the ministry of Shared Hope in Washington, D.C.
-Samaritan Inns has functioned effectively for more than 30 years.
-Serenity Inns selected this partnership because of its unique philosophy and unusual success rate.
-Central to its program are a combination of clear expectations and disciplines with in-depth personal development and responsibility.
+Serenity Inns benefited greatly at its start-up from an important mentoring relationship with Samaritan Inns, a program of recovery through transitional living within the ministry of Shared Hope in Washington, D.C. with a 30-year track record.
+Central to its operating model are clear expectations and discipline combined with in-depth personal development and responsibility.
 Experienced Shared Hope staff worked with and trained the staff at Serenity Inns.
-The formal mentoring partnership lasted three years.
-We are now a part of the “trainer” program, where Serenity Inns staff are able to share their expertise along with Shared Hope staff in helping other communities address AODA needs in their communities.
+While the formal mentoring partnership lasted three years, Serenity Inns and Samaritan Inns are linked as a part of the “trainer” program, where Serenity Inns staff share their expertise along with Shared Hope staff to help other communities address AODA needs in their communities.